metagenomics/metagenomics-tk/docs/full_pipeline.md

  * `-params-file` sets the parameters file which defines the parameters for all tools. (see input section below)
  * `--s3SignIn` defines if any S3 login for retrieving inputs is necessary.
 See the [S3 configuration](configuration.md/#s3-configuration) section for more information on how to configure the Toolkit for possible S3 input data.
  * `--scratch` is the directory on the worker node where all intermediate results are saved.
  * `--databases` is the directory on the worker node where all databases are saved.
-Already downloaded databases on a shared file system can be configured in the database setting of the corresponding [database section](database.md) in the configuration file.
+Already downloaded and extracted databases on a shared file system can be configured in the database setting of the corresponding [database section](database.md) in the configuration file.
  * `--output` is the output directory where all results are saved.
 If you want to know more about which outputs are created, then please refer to the [modules section](modules/introduction.md).
  * `--input.paired.path` is the path to a tsv file that lists the datasets that should be processed.
 Besides paired end data there are also other input types.
 Please check the [input section](pipeline_input.md).